StefanJohnsen/pyTriangulate/README.md

 Triangulation of a polygon is the process of dividing a polygon into a series of triangles.

+### Triangulate a obj file
+pyTriangulate have been integrated into the [pyOBJTriangulate](https://github.com/StefanJohnsen/pyOBJTriangulate), showcasing the triangulation capabilities.

 # Example Convex polygon

 A convex polygon is a polygon with the following characteristics: